 Sustainable investing brings its social values to more traditional corporations in the financial, technology and manufacturing sectors.
 These investors look beyond the traditional financial bottom line to the environmental, social, and governance (ESG) policies that these corporations promote, and how well they follow through with those policies.

 Opportunities for sustainable investments such as “green” mutual funds have been around since the late 1980s, but were always something of a niche market.
 However, in the last few years, signs are appearing that sustainable investing is going mainstream.

 1. Knowledge that poor ESG standards can hurt corporations

-In response, some companies have begun revising their ESG policies to be more robust.
+In response, some companies have begun revising their ESG policies to be more robust, creating more sustainable investments.
 Policies are starting to move beyond token nods to include environmental concerns and workplace diversity.
 Annual reports devote pages to showing off advances in setting and meeting ESG criteria.

 2. More investors paying attention to ESG criteria for investing potential

 Second, more investors are taking ESG criteria into consideration when making investment decisions.
 Increasing numbers of individual investors want to make investments that reflect their values.
 This is becoming more prevalent now, particularly as the climate crisis becomes more apparent and economic inequalities become more pronounced.

 Even investors who do not care as much about ESG criteria themselves are taken notice.
 While it may not affect them either way, they do pay attention to findings that companies with poor ESG track records are increasingly punished in the market.

 3. Influential institutional investors pressured into observing ESG criteria by constituents